AI agent orchestration

 steps:

-- name: collect_changes
+- id: collect_changes

-command: git log --since="7 days ago" --oneline
+run: git log --since="7 days ago" --oneline

 output: GIT_LOG

-- name: draft_notes
+- id: draft_notes

-script: |
+prompt: |

 ${GIT_LOG}

-depends: collect_changes
+depends: [collect_changes]

-- name: human_review
+- id: human_review

-command: ./scripts/request-approval.sh
+run: ./scripts/request-approval.sh

-depends: draft_notes
+depends: [draft_notes]

 Works with agent CLIs instead of replacing them